TV Buying Guide

 The pixels of a 4K Ultra HD TV are much smaller than those of a 1080p HDTV, letting you see much finer picture detail.

 Choosing between an HD or Ultra HD model was more difficult a couple of years ago, when 4K TVs cost way more than comparable HDTVs, and there wasn't much 4K content to watch.
-But now that 4K models start around $500, and Netflix and Amazon stream many of their original series in 4K, there's not much reason to consider an HD model, at least for your main TV.
+Now that name-brand 4K models start under $400, and Netflix® and Amazon stream most of their original series in 4K, there's not much reason to consider an HD model, at least for your main TV.
 The next big thing, potentially, is 8K TV.
 To learn more, read our article about 8K TV.

 LED-LCD or OLED?